How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 ❌ Putting it off, thinking, "I'll think about it after the baby is born"

-❌ Lack of understanding from partner
+❌ Lack of communication with your partner

-❌ I didn't set a budget
+❌ I didn't think about the budget

-Confession from Ms. B (26 years old), a failed mom:
+The honest thoughts of Ms. B (26 years old), a failed mom:

 "I thought, 'I'll think about it after the baby is born.